jfelding/imed/README.md

 When the number of workers is set to a negative integer (like above), the number of workers is set to os.cpu_count().

-Scipy also supports computations using another backend.
-For example, we can use pyFFTW as a backend like so:
+SciPy also supports computations using another backend.
+For example, we can use [pyFFTW](http://pyfftw.readthedocs.io/en/latest/) as backend like so:

      from scipy import fft
      import pyfftw